Gloria Estefan: Film and television appearances

 Estefan has appeared in two live-action films, Music of the Heart (1999) and For Love or Country: The Arturo Sandoval Story (2000).
 Estefan made a cameo appearance with her husband in Marley & Me (2008).
 Estefan starred in a made-for-TV movie on HBO in the remake of "Father of the Bride" with Andy Garcia.
 The film had a Latin/Cuban America twist, which premiered on 16 June 2022 on HBO Max.

 Estefan was cast to star as Connie Francis, a U.S. pop singer of the 1950s and early 1960s, in the biographical film Who's Sorry Now?
 According to Parade magazine (23 March 2008), filming supposedly began in late 2008.
 In an interview with www.allheadlinenews.com, Estefan stated that the film would be released in 2009.
 However, as of December 2009, the film was dropped as Connie Francis had irreconcilable differences with Estefan over the film's writer.
 Francis wanted to hire writer Robert L. Freedman, who had written the Emmy Award winning mini-series Life with Judy Garland: Me and My Shadows.
 Estefan, according to Francis, refused to consider him and the project collaboration thus ended.

 Estefan appeared in the ABC television special Elmopalooza (which aired on 20 February 1998), in which she sang the song "Mambo, I, I, I".
 In April 2004, Estefan appeared on the Fox Broadcasting Company's program American Idol as a guest mentor for the contestants during Latin Week.

 After campaigning heavily for the part on her social media accounts, Estefan was invited to guest star on the Fox television series Glee as the mother of cheerleader Santana Lopez (Naya Rivera).
 She also appeared as a mentor for the CW Network reality series The Next: Fame Is at Your Doorstep.

 Estefan played Mirtha, the baby sister and nemesis of Lydia Margarita del Carmen Inclán Maribona Leyte-Vidal de Riera, in the first episode of season 3 of the Netflix series One Day at a Time.

 In 2020, Estefan began co-hosting Red Table Talk: The Estefans, a spin-off of the Facebook Watch talk show Red Table Talk alongside her daughter Emily Estefan and niece Lili Estefan.

-Estefan voiced the character of Marta Sandoval, a legendary singer on the verge of retirement, in the animated film Vivo.
+Estefan appeared in the film Father of The Bride (2022) alongside Andy Garcia and went on to voice the character of Marta Sandoval, a legendary singer on the verge of retirement, in the animated film Vivo.
 The film, which features songs by Lin-Manuel Miranda, was released in theaters and on Netflix in 2021.
+She then appeared in Gabby's Dollhouse: The Movie (2025).